JohnAlbin/zen-style-guide/css/README.txt

 - In addtion to following the normal CSS cascade, stylesheets are also organized relative to common Drupal template files.
 The most commonly used Drupal template files also have a corresponding stylesheet.
-- Drupal's page.tpl.php contains a lot of markup, so the CSS that applies to its markup is broken down into a few related stylesheets.

 ORDER AND PURPOSE OF DEFAULT STYLESHEETS